Mick O'Dwyer

-O'Dwyer was appointed manager of the Kerry senior team prior to the start of the 1974-75 league.
-He went on to lead Kerry through a period of unprecedented provincial and national dominance, winning twenty two major honours.
-These include eight All-Ireland Championships, including a record-equaling four-in-a-row between 1978 and 1981 and a three-in-a-row between 1984 and 1986, eleven Munster Championships in twelve seasons and three National Leagues, including two league-championship doubles.
-O'Dwyer simultaneously took charge of the Kerry under-21 team, winning three successive All-Ireland Championships.
+O'Dwyer was appointed manager of the Kerry senior team prior to the start of the 1974–75 National League.
+He led Kerry through a period of unprecedented provincial and national dominance, winning twenty-two major honours.
+These include eight All-Ireland SFC titles, including a then record-equalling four-in-a-row between 1978 and 1981, and a three-in-a-row between 1984 and 1986, eleven Munster SFc titles in twelve seasons and three National League titles, including two league–championship doubles.
+O'Dwyer simultaneously took charge of the Kerry under-21 team, winning three successive All-Ireland Under-21 Football Championship titles.
 His tenure in charge of the Munster team saw the province claim six Railway Cups.

-After ending his fifteen-year managerial tenure with Kerry, O'Dwyer moved to Leinster where he took charge of Kildare between 1990 and 1994.
-After making Kildare a competitive footballing force during that period, he was reappointed for a second tenure in 1996.
-O'Dwyer ended a 42-year provincial famine with the securing of two Leinster titles, while Kildare also made their first All-Ireland final appearance in seventy years.
-In 2002 O'Dwyer moved to Laois where he helped end a 57-year wait for a Leinster title.
+After ending his fifteen-year managerial tenure with Kerry, O'Dwyer moved to Leinster, where he took charge of Kildare between 1990 and 1994.
+After making Kildare a competitive footballing force, he was reappointed for a second tenure in 1996.
+O'Dwyer ended a 42-year provincial famine by securing two Leinster SFC titles, while Kildare also made their first All-Ireland SFC final appearance for seventy years in 1998.
+In 2002, O'Dwyer moved to Laois, where he helped end a 57-year wait for a Leinster SFC title.

-O'Dwyer remained in Leinster after his Laois tenure and began a five-year stint as Wicklow manager in 2006.
-Wicklow secured the Tommy Murphy Cup in 2007 and brought them to the last 12 in 2009 for the first time ever.
-O'Dwyer ended his managerial career with an unsuccessful one-year stint in charge of Clare.
+O'Dwyer remained in Leinster after his Laois tenure, embarking on a five-year stint as Wicklow manager in 2006.
+Wicklow secured the 2007 Tommy Murphy Cup, and O'Dwyer brought them to the last 12 in 2009 for the first time ever.
+O'Dwyer ended his managerial career with a less successful one-year stint in charge of Clare.